nguyenletan/pokemon-wiki-apollo-lambda/README.md

-# pokemon-wiki-apollo-lambda
+# pokemon-wiki-apollo
-Netlify Function for Pokemon-wiki-apollo
+Backend of pokemon-wiki-react